-Our plays regularly tour to the US and are also shown in cinemas across the United States.
-Find out more and how to support RSC America.
+Our plays regularly tour the US and are broadcast in cinemas across the United States.
+Find out more here, and how to support RSC America.

 We have a long history with America.
-There have been actors from Stratford-upon-Avon touring with a Shakespeare play since at least 1913 when the Stratford Players did a 25 city tour of the US.
-A century later, in 2013, our Live from Stratford-upon-Avon cinema broadcasts began and we look forward to seeing what the next 100 years hold for our relationship with the audiences of the US.
+There have been actors from Stratford-upon-Avon touring with Shakespeare plays since at least 1913, the year the Stratford Players did a tour of 25 cities in the US.
+A century later, in 2013, our Live from Stratford-upon-Avon cinema broadcasts were unveiled to the public, and we look forward to what the next 100 years hold for the relationship with our audiences in the United States.

 RSC Artistic Director Gregory Doran